PC Bottleneck Calculator

 What went wrong:

-1. The system is thermal throttling—components slow down to avoid overheating
+1. This particular system is thermal throttling, causing components slow down to avoid overheating

-2. The stock cooler can’t handle the heat output during demanding tasks
+2. This stock cooler can’t handle the heat while working on heavy demanding tasks.

-Smart upgrade: Installing a 240mm AIO liquid cooler and improving case airflow with additional fans resolves the heat issue.
+Smart upgrade: Installing a 240mm AIO liquid cooler and improving case airflow with some additional fans will definitely resolve this heat issue

 Results: